Miss Pakistan World: Mrs Pakistan World

 In 2022 the first Mrs. Pakistan World was crowned on the soil of Pakistan.
 Nida Khan was the first married woman at age 26 to be crowned in Lahore, Pakistan.
+In 2023 the winner of Mrs. Pakistan World 2023 was Fatima Fakhar.

+Wins by province

 Miss Trans Pakistan

 On 23 May 2021, the first Miss Trans Pakistan was announced.
 The crowning ceremony took place in Lahore, Pakistan on 25 May 2021.

 Editions

 In January 2022, Sonia Ahmed began the first pageant on Pakistani soil in Lahore, Pakistan.
-This was initiated after the successful launch of the Miss Trans Pakistan pageant on 25 May 2021.
+This was initiated after the crowning of Areej Chaudhary in August 2020 and the successful launch of the Miss Trans Pakistan pageant on 25 May 2021.
 The ceremony for the winners of Miss Pakistan, Mrs. Pakistan and Mr. Pakistan took place on 31 January 2022.

+Both overseas Pakistanis and local Pakistanis are allowed to participate in the pageants and the ceremony takes place in Lahore, Pakistan.

+Pakistan & Overseas Edition 2025

+The 2025 edition o Mr. and Miss Pakistan will be taking place in Lahore, Pakistan.